ITR Season 2025 Banner

 IT Act 2000 and Its Amendments

-As technology evolved over time, the Indian Parliament recognized the need to revise the Act in order to align it with societal needs, resulting in its amendment.
-Two significant amendments were made to the IT Act 2000 that you should know about.
+As technology evolved over time, the Indian Parliament recognised the need to revise the Act in order to align it with societal needs, resulting in its amendment.
+Two significant amendments made to the IT Act 2000 are as follows:

 1. Amendment of 2008